artificial-page/import-runner/README.md

 }
 ```

-> ℹ️ Import runner looks for the default function of the dynamic import (`export default`)
+> ℹ️ Import runner calls the default function of the dynamic import (`export default`)

 > ℹ️ If a function call returns an object, it is assigned to the memo (`Object.assign`)